riscv-boom/riscv-boom/docs/sections/BranchPrediction/Backing-Predictor.rst

     (c[4] ^ h[ 0] generates the new c[0]).
     (c[1] ^ h[12] generates the new c[2]).

+Code Caption: The circular shift register.
+When a new branch outcome is added, the register is shifted (and wrapped around).
+The new outcome is added and the oldest bit in the history is “evicted”.

 Each table must maintain *three* CSRs.
 The first CSR is used for computing the index hash and has a size $n=log(num\_table\_entries)$.
 As